 An elbow sprain is stretching or tearing of the ligaments of the elbow.
-Ligaments are strong bands of tissue that connect bones to each other.
+Ligaments are strong bands of tissue that hold bones to each other.

 Copyright © Nucleus Medical Media, Inc.